 - transporting wet or moist goods

-If wet overalls and equipment are kept in a vehicle a roof ventilation unit can reduce condensation .
+If wet overalls and equipment are kept in a vehicle a roof fan can reduce condensation .
 This can help to prevent damage to equipment and the interior caused by moisture and mould .